Fig

 Plant in hot spots for fresh or dried fruit, hearty jams, for the potent sensuality, and polite leaf cover!

-Hardy from Zone 6-10.
+Hardy from Zones 6-10.
 Between 4-15 feet tall and similar width (depending on winter dieback).
 Self-fertile.

 Humans have been eating fig fruit about as long as anything else.
 A member of the Moraceae family, this Mulberry relative has been cultivated in the Mediterranean for around 6,000 years.
 In fact, they may have been intentionally cultivated over a thousand years before the domestication of wheat and rye.
 Wild Figs often sunbathe in hot dry locations with deep soil, but they don’t need much fertility, which is why they’re also found on rocky ground in higher elevations.
 They may not need much nutrition, but their shallow roots will reach wide to find standing or running water.
 That vigorous habit helps them root in hard places, and they’ve been known to bust into house foundations, wrap around roadsides, or weave into living bridges with the help of human hands!